-Cash and cash equivalents comprise cash at bank and in hand and demand deposits with banks and other financial institutions.
+Cash and cash equivalents comprise cash at bank and fixed deposits with banks with original maturities of three months or less that are readily convertible to known amounts of cash.

 (f) Creditors and accrued charges

 We state creditors and accrued charges initially at fair value and thereafter at amortised cost unless the effect of discounting would be immaterial, in which case they are stated at cost.